semstats/semstats.github.io/README.md

 Announcement (e.g., mailing list) copies will be based off the original HTML.
 Instructions to be announced here.

-## How to Generating the Proceedings
+## How to generate the proceedings
 This is one of the processes we can use to generate the proceedings.
 I broke it down as close as possible; it is manual, but simple enough.
 If you prefer otherwise, see ceur-make for the alternative methods.
 We should let the authors retain the complete copyright.

 The procedure below will create a proceeding with individual papers (i.e., not an "all-in-one PDF" as mention in ceur-make); which means that when you create toc.xml don't use the pages information per paper e.g., `<pages from="2" to="6"/>`.
 There is no need to get the proceedings volume number in advance unless you really want to.
 That number will be mentioned in workshop.xml.
 See 2014/proceedings/ceur/ in this repository for a complete example of inputs and outputs.
 See also http://ceur-ws.org/HOWTOSUBMIT.html